About Handmade Saori Weaving Studio

 About the Studio

-Handmade Saori Weaving Studio is a full-service weaving studio.
-We offer Saori classes, loom, and supplies.
-We also sell finished items including clothing, accessories, and household items.
+Handmade Saori Weaving Studio is a Registered Saori Weaving Studio.
+We offer Saori classes, looms, yarns, and supplies.
+Although our primary focus is Saori weaving, we also teach yarn spinning and rigid heddle weaving.
+We carry a limited number of finished items including clothing, accessories, and household items.

 About Sarah Dauro

 I have been involved in fiber and textiles my entire life.
 When I was very little, my grandmother always had handwork projects for me to complete.
 I started with very simple embroidery projects and worked up to counted cross stitch, crewel, needlepoint, and crochet.
 I learned to sew from my mother and I have never been without a sewing machine.